 Then a little walk around the area to kill some time and then off to Shuzenji by train.

 Image courtesy of Worakit Sirijinda / FreeDigitalPhotos.net

 Shizuoka near Shuzenji.
 (The center of the Izu peninsula).

-I am not familiar with this area at all.
-But being in the country side was a wonderful treat.
+Being away in the country side was a such wonderful treat.
 Away from the hustle and bustle I am quite familiar with.
-None of those sardined packed train rides I remember during the rush hour commute in Tokyo.
+None of those sardine packed train rides I remember during the rush hour commute in Tokyo.

-So relaxing and carefree it could have been, but we were on a time schedule so we had to do a little rushing since there was an incident with the train operations that day which often occurs in Japan.
+So relaxing and carefree it could have been, but we were on a time schedule so we had to do a little rushing since there was an incident with the train operations that day which do often occur in Japan.
 If you know what I mean.
 So sad to say.